Thrillhouse555/Library-of-Babel/README.md

 ## The Concept

-My first thoughts is this could be a near impossible task, there was more books than atoms in the universe so building a automation suite which will search a book a second to find the story of my life was out of the question.
+My first thoughts is this could be a near impossible task, there was more books than atoms in the universe so building an automation suite which will search a book a second to find the story of my life was out of the question.

 However finding something which wasn't gibberish, that could be something worth building.